nus-cs2103-AY2425S1/tp/docs/UserGuide.md

        <br>
 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:
-    * `view` : Displays all contacts.
+    * `view`: Displays all contacts.
-    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/High Risk m/Wheat d/25th July 1989` : Adds a contact named `John Doe` to the Address Book.
+    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/High Risk m/Wheat`: Adds a contact named `John Doe` to the Address Book.
-    * `delete 3` : Deletes the 3rd contact shown in the current list.
-    * `filter t/High Risk` : Displays all entries which are tagged High Risk.
+    * `filter t/High Risk`: Displays all entries which are tagged High Risk.
-    * `clear` : Deletes all contacts.
+    * `clear`: Deletes all contacts.
-    * `exit` : Exits the app.
+    * `exit`: Exits the app.
       <br>
 7. Refer to the [Features](#features) below for details of each command.